John H. Lienhard V: Career

-steady state fluxes to that date removed from a macroscopic area, achieved using a high speed water jet (≈40 kW/cm2).
+steady-state fluxes to that date removed from a macroscopic area, achieved using a high-speed water jet (≈40 kW/cm2).
 They later extended this approach to arrays of jets, allowing larger areas to be cooled at high flux.
-In 1998, they used a water jet array at 46 m/s to remove 1.7 kW/cm2 by convection alone over areas of several cm2.
+In 1998, they used an array of water jets at 46 m/s to remove 1.7 kW/cm2 by convection alone over areas of several cm2.

 In the 2000s, Lienhard refocused his research on the problem of clean water supply and scarcity, particularly around desalination technologies.
 He approached this area through his background in thermal engineering and transport phenomena, making energy efficiency a central aim.